KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Proposed method

-In contrast, considering that the number of samples per class is fixed throughout the training process, there is no need to update the sample weights once they are computed.
-Thus, the sample weights are obtained as follows:
+In contrast, considering that the number of samples per class is fixed throughout the training process, there is no need to update the population weights once they are computed.
+Thus, the population weights are obtained as follows:

-where $n_{c}$ is the number of samples for the \emph{c}-th class and \emph{K} is set to the maximum among them.
-Illustrations of $f_k$ and $f_{s}$ are given in Fig. 1 in Supp.
-Section 1.
+where $n_{c}$ is the number of samples for the \emph{c}-th class, and \emph{K} is chosen to be the maximum among them. {Unlike {the concentration weights} $w^{k}_{c}$, {the sample weights} $w_{c}^{s}$ are constant throughout the training.
+Hence, they do not need updates.
+One may replace them with a constant value for all classes; however, our idea is to prioritize underrepresented classes in case of values for $w^{k}_{c}$ are equal.
+Therefore, we propose different constants for each class depending on how represented they are.}

 Finally, the calibration parameter for the margin value of instances belonging to the c-\textit{th} class is determined as follows: